benhoyt/benhoyt.github.com/writings/hash-table-in-c.md

 }
 ```

 I won't be doing a detailed analysis here, but I have included a little [statistics program](https://github.com/benhoyt/ht/blob/master/samples/stats.c) that prints the average probe length of the hash table created from the unique words in the input.
-The FNV-1a hash algorithm we're using seems to work pretty well on the list of English words (average probe length 1.40), and also well with a list of very similar keys like `word1`, `word2`, and so on (average probe length 1.38).
+The FNV-1a hash algorithm we're using seems to work well on the list of half a million English words (average probe length 1.40), and also works well with a list of half a million very similar keys like `word1`, `word2`, and so on (average probe length 1.38).

 Interestingly, when I tried the FNV-1 algorithm (like FNV-1a but with the multiply done before the XOR), the English words still gave an average probe length of 1.43, but the similar keys performed very badly -- an average probe length of 5.02.
 So FNV-1a was a clear winner in my quick tests.

 ### Get

 Next let's look at the `ht_get` function.
-First it calculates the hash, modulo the `_capacity` (the size of the entries array), which is done by ANDing with `_capacity - 1`.
-This is only possible because, as we'll see below, we're ensuring our array size is always a power of two, for simplicity.
+First it calculates the hash, modulo the `capacity` (the size of the entries array), which is done by ANDing with `capacity - 1`.
+Using AND is only possible because, as we'll see below, we're ensuring our array size is always a power of two, for simplicity.

 Then we loop till we find an empty slot, in which case we didn't find the key.
 For each non-empty slot, we use `strcmp` to check whether the key at this slot is the one we're looking for (it'll be the first one unless there had been a collision).
 If not, we move along one slot.